jaidenework/active-directory-lab-/README.md

 # section 12: make sure everything shows up when pinging
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/e2f9e49db7cddf5d55dbec37813818154d157a24/Screenshot50.png)

+- log in to the second virtual machine through remote desktop connection and sign in with the admin (admin123\client01, which is your admin account you created with the first virtual machine, and the name of your second virtual machine)

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/70d416a75363c1bdcb52e1a1b470b6949a5a24e5/Screenshot%2051.png)

+-  Now that we are in the second virtual machine, open the command prompt
+-  verify everything is working by using commands like whoami, nslookup, ping, and even ipconfig /all
+-  So in the end, you need to make sure that everything is verified to work in the client virtual machine, and you are sure that your second virtual machine can connect to your first virtual machine, which has the domain

 # section 13: have the second virtual machine join the domain in the Active Directory
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/70d416a75363c1bdcb52e1a1b470b6949a5a24e5/Screenshot%2052.png)

+- Now we right-click the Windows sign and go to System

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/70d416a75363c1bdcb52e1a1b470b6949a5a24e5/Screenshot%2053.png)

+- Once in the system settings, select Rename this PC(advanced)

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/70d416a75363c1bdcb52e1a1b470b6949a5a24e5/Screenshot%2054.png)

+- Now we have to join this virtual machine to the domain we made earlier in the first virtual machine
+- click change select domain and input the domain we made

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/04ce0c289e4857e36df2ede1138bc8f329590f74/screenshot%2055.png)

+- Once you press ok, you will be prompted to input an account that has permissions to join the domain
+- so we would use the admin account credentials or the domain controller account credentials
+- When you press ok, you will be prompted to restart the virtual machine, which you proceed with

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/04ce0c289e4857e36df2ede1138bc8f329590f74/Screenshot%2056.png)

+- While your second virtual machine is restarting, we can check the Active Directory to make sure the second VM is part of the Active Directory by looking in the Computers section

 # section 14: make sure everything works with remote logons
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/04ce0c289e4857e36df2ede1138bc8f329590f74/Screenshot50.png)

+- Sign back into the second virtual machine with the admin account, just like before

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/04ce0c289e4857e36df2ede1138bc8f329590f74/Screenshot%2057.png)

+- Once in the second virtual machine, open a command prompt and input lusrmgr.msc(local user and groups)
+- We do this to add permissions

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/82f3bd38b2f755c0853882fe7f881daa405ada73/Screenshot%2058.png)

+- Once we are in the local user and groups, go to the remote desktop users' properties
+- Click Add and input the domain users

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/e4dc21116a286bb42bc276aa54d6311920333786/Screenshot%2059.png)

+- Now we check that the lab works by going back to the domain controller account
+- We go to Remote Desktop Connections, use the second virtual machine's private IP address, and input a user name from one of the users we made earlier in our domain

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/e4dc21116a286bb42bc276aa54d6311920333786/Screenshot%2060.png)

+- once we a in the user account open domain and verify who we are by using the whoami command

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/e4dc21116a286bb42bc276aa54d6311920333786/Screenshot%2061.png)

+- now sign out and input another user's account that was created earlier

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/e4dc21116a286bb42bc276aa54d6311920333786/Screenshot%2062.png)

+- Finally, once again, verify what account we are in with the whoami command

+- and now you have fully completed the lab